 Yes.
 Currently, you can run both platforms simultaneously or parallel to each other.
 Universal Analytics will stop collecting data on July 1, 2023.
 Therefore, ensure you’ve installed GA4 even if you plan to switch later.

-Universal analytics and Google Analytics have certain differences, including:
+have certain differences, including:

 Yes.
 Google Analytics 4 offers free access.
 There are no costs associated with using single or multiple GA4 features on your account.